+Enhanced visuals: Talking be

+- Photos/illustrations

+- Charts

+- Graphic Organizers

+- Realia/hands-on experiences

+Writing Topics/Assignments

-Enhanced visuals: Talking before writing: Photos/illustrations Charts Graphic Organizers Realia/hands-on experiences Think-pair-share Language experience Patterned sentences Bilingual Language Brokers Writing Topics/Assignments MUCH exposure to a genre before students are expected to write.
-Opportunity to "try out" the genres for the first time with a non-challenging topic.
-Example: Explain how to play kick ball before writing an explanation of a scientific procedure.
-MUST have ability to talk about the topic before they are expected to write about it; must have background knowledge and experiences.
-Explicit demonstrations of writing process and product for each type of writing are essential.
-Allow choice in topic so that students may pull from known banks of English words.
-Support with English Spelling: Personal Dictionaries Word wall-class and personal Picture dictionaries Word banks (vocabulary lists around topics/themes with picture support) Multi-level approaches Small group support during whole group writing period Same assignment, varied production expectation Roving conferences-individual help on-the-run
+- MUCH exposure to a genre before students are expected to write. - Opportunity to "try out" the genres for the first time with a non-challenging topic.
+Example: Explain how to play kick ball before writing an explanation of a scientific procedure. - MUST have ability to talk about the topic before they are expected to write about it; must have background knowledge and experiences. - Explicit demonstrations of writing process and product for each type of writing are essential. - Allow choice in topic so that students may pull from known banks of English words.